 An online business school can be a great fit for students who learn best through visuals or reading.
-Classes are a combination of discussions, written assignments and quizzes/assessments.
+At SNHU, MBA classes are a combination of scenario-based learning opportunities, videos from business leaders, earning embedded industry-recognized credentials, discussions, written assignments and quizzes/assessments – all through asynchronous learning.

 An online program also requires self-motivation – you need to create your own schedule and stick to it.
 Dedicating certain times in your week to schoolwork is recommended.
 An academic advisor can help with this and any other challenges you may face on the path to your degree.